kyberdrb/Linux_tutorials/ARCH_INSTALLATION_GUIDE.md

 	<type your password>
 	<type your password again>

-Allow the new user to use the "sudo" command:
+Allow the new user to use the `sudo` command:

         pacman -S --noconfirm sudo